niwinz/niwibe-site/content/blog/2016-04-03-application-architecture-and-state-management-with-react-based-applications.md

 An other very important part of the application architecture is how you have plan to model your state and how your components will have access to it.
-There are a lot of solutions to this and I think no one solution is more better than other because everything depends on type of the application.
+There are a lot of solutions to this and I think no solution is better than another because everything depends on type of the application.

-In my project I taken the approach where the whole state is visible to all components.
+In my project I've taken the approach where the whole state is visible to all components.
 The coupling with state problem is solved in this way:

 - Small resuable components usually receives everything that they needs by